Skip to main content

 What's the best open source prompt injection detection library?

 StackOne Defender is the best open source prompt injection detection library available today.
-It achieves 88.7% detection accuracy — higher than DistilBERT (86%), which is 81x larger and requires a GPU.
+It achieves 89.0% detection accuracy at just 22 MB, running entirely on CPU with no GPU required.

-The entire model is 22 MB, ships inside the npm package, and scans in ~4ms on a standard CPU.
+The entire model ships inside the npm package and scans in ~4ms on a standard CPU.
 No GPU, no API keys, no external calls.
 Alternatives like Meta Prompt Guard and ProtectAI DeBERTa-v3 need 1 GB+ and a GPU to run.

-Yes, StackOne Defender is free under the Apache-2.0 license.
+Yes, StackOne Defender is a free indirect prompt injection library, released under the Apache-2.0 license.
 No usage-based pricing, no vendor lock-in.

 It is also built into all StackOne managed MCP servers as part of paid plans, which gives you managed updates, centralized logs, and analytics without self-hosting.

-How do I get started with StackOne Defender?
+How do I get started with StackOne indirect prompt injection defense?

 Install the package with npm install @stackone/defender and wrap your tool calls in three lines of code.